 A reassessment of glyphosate is needed to get it off of our shelves, out of our environment and out of our food.

 Safe Food Matters’ work targets the regulatory process surrounding the approval of glyphosate.
 We objected to the 15+ year Canadian re-registration of glyphosate, went to Court to get Health Canada to properly respond to our objections, and won!
 Health Canada’s Pest Management Regulatory Agency (PMRA) was directed by the Court to follow its Guidance and reconsider the objections.
 PMRA did reconsider them, and rejected them again on September 29, 2022.
 In our view PMRA did not follow the Guidance of the Court, made an unreasonable decision, went against the purposes of the Act, and created a new legal test that cannot be satisfied.
-On October 31, 2022, we sued them again on these grounds, and in January, 2023 we put the concept of “regulatory capture” before the Court in an Amended Notice of Application.
-See Filings.
+On October 31, 2022, we sued them again on these grounds, and in January, 2023 we put the concept of “regulatory capture” before the Court in an amended notice of application, here and under Filings: Notice of Application (Amended) December 20, 2022.

 On January 20 2023 we also sued PMRA for allowing a glyphosate product to be renewed without considering the risks posed by more recent science.
 Ecojustice is our counsel for this “Product Renewal Case”, and we are co-applicants with David Suzuki Foundation, Environmental Defence Canada Inc. and Friends of the Earth Canada.
 See this Press Release for more detail.